linode/docs/docs/guides/databases/mongodb/indexing-mongodb/index.md

     For other Linux distributions, you can follow MongoDB's [official Linux installation documentation](https://www.mongodb.com/docs/manual/administration/install-on-linux/).

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## How Does MongoDB Indexing Work?